-This simple but vital question is at the heart of performance and digital theatre project – Truth to Power Café – and we’re delighted to be working with them this autumn via Rotherham’s Children’s Capital of Culture!
+This simple but important question is at the heart of performance and digital theatre project – Truth to Power Café – and we’re delighted to be working with them this autumn via Rotherham Children’s Capital of Culture!

-Whatever way you want to communicate your truth, we’d LOVE to hear from you, and where you’d find it helpful, we can support you to get out what you want to say.
+Whatever way you want to communicate your answer, we’d LOVE to hear from you, and where you’d find it helpful, we can support you to get out what you want to say.
+Get in touch below if it sounds of interest!

-Work from the project will be published in a Truth to Power zine and, very excitedly, some of the answers gathered will be picked up and explored further by the mighty Truth to Power Café itself – through a live show at Rotherham Civic Theatre.
+Work from the project will be published in a Truth to Power zine in print and, very excitedly, some of the answers gathered will be picked up and explored further by the mighty Truth to Power Café itself – through a live show at Rotherham Civic Theatre!
+They will be seeing if anyone wants to get involved in the stage side too.

 Interested?
 Then please get in touch!
-Email firstname.lastname@example.org with your name, age, the area of Rotherham you live in, and one line about the power you want to speak of or to.
-We’ll get back to you soon!
-The deadline is 30th October.
+Email your 100 to 500 word response to firstname.lastname@example.org with your name, age, the area of Rotherham you live in, or are from, by Monday 29th November.

 Truth to Power Café